- What’s new for people with, or at risk of, HSP?

 What kinds of tests are there?

-There are 2 types of tests.
+There are 2 types of tests… one called testing and the other called screening.
 The first is a test to discover the causal mutation of HSP in an individual.
-The second is called screening, and this means that people related to someone whose mutation is known are screened for the presence or absence of that mutation.
+The second is called screening, and this means that blood relatives of someone whose mutation is known are screened for the presence or absence of that mutation.
+Testing is more expensive than screening as testing involves searching for an HSP mutation.
+When a family mutation is known, screening involves going straight to the location of that mutation to check if it is present in other blood relatives.
+This is a simpler, easier and faster process… and therefore cheaper.

 What is the testing process?